ff7-mods/ff7-flat-wiki/docs/FF7/TEX format.md

 |        | Color key array                                                                                                                                                         |                                                                                                                                      |
 | Varies | Number of palettes \* 1 bytes.                                                                                                                                          |                                                                                                                                      |

 *Color keying: If the color key flag is zero, no color keying is performed and the color key array is ignored.
 Otherwise, the current palette index is used to retrieve a single byte from the color key array, this is the new color key flag, zero means don't do color keying.* If there is no color key array (and the color key flag is not zero), you should always color key.

 *Reference alpha: Only applies to paletted images, if the alpha value sampled from the palette is 0xFE, this value should be replaced with the reference alpha.*

-  [Mirex]: ../User:Mirex.md "wikilink"
-  [Aali]: ../User:Aali.md "wikilink"